 Chandler is a relatively large city located in the state of Arizona.
 With a population of 261,165 people and 63 constituent neighborhoods, Chandler is the fourth largest community in Arizona.

 Chandler home prices are not only among the most expensive in Arizona, but Chandler real estate also consistently ranks among the most expensive in America.

-Chandler is a decidedly white-collar city, with fully 86.84% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Chandler is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Chandler who work in office and administrative support (14.90%), management occupations (12.25%), and sales jobs (12.06%).
+Chandler is a decidedly white-collar city, with fully 86.19% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Chandler is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Chandler who work in office and administrative support (12.82%), management occupations (12.58%), and sales jobs (12.17%).

 Also of interest is that Chandler has more people living here who work in computers and math than 95% of the places in the US.

-Chandler is a very ethnically-diverse city.
+Chandler is an extremely ethnically-diverse city.
 The people who call Chandler home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chandler residents report their race to be White, followed by Asian.
 Chandler also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.62% of the city’s residents.
-Important ancestries of people in Chandler include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 21.34% of the city’s residents.
+Important ancestries of people in Chandler include German, Irish, English, Italian, and Polish.

 The most common language spoken in Chandler is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.